jenkinsci/log-cli-plugin/README.md

 # Releasing

-Should be automatic upon push to `master`, except for now it is necessary to manually update [Releases](https://github.com/jenkinsci/log-cli-plugin/releases).
+Should be automatic upon push to `master`.